Before you read on, you should know that this article is part of a series on developing a visibility strategy. This is chapter 3 in that series.

 Thus far in the series we’ve considered your deeper why for creating a visibility strategy, as well as the resource commitment you’re willing to make when it comes to implementing your visibility strategy.
 Before we dive into the various visibility opportunities there are, and which suits you best, let’s address the elephant in many a room; visibility blocks.

 Visibility blocks can show up at many different stages in the planning and implementation of a visibility strategy.
-So when we take our students through our visibility planning process in detail, we include block clearing at multiple stages.
+That’s why, when we take our students through our visibility planning process in detail, we include block clearing at multiple stages.

 For now, it’s important to take some time to review some of the stories you have about visibility that might be stopping you from going further with strategy development.